Owenjeong/owenjeong.github.io/_posts/2023-10-07-valuation_fcff.md

 $$r_d$$ = required return on debt\
 $$tax\ rate$$ = effective tax rate

-Adding the [Balance Sheet Statement](https://rapidapi.com/alphawave/api/financial-statements?endpoint=apiendpoint_df251606-fb96-4468-9067-0d65886ce5b9) endpoint from the [AlphaWave Data Financial Statements API](https://rapidapi.com/alphawave/api/financial-statements/endpoints) and the [Key Statistics](https://rapidapi.com/alphawave/api/stock-analysis?endpoint=apiendpoint_dff4b882-4be4-4169-a700-04275c92bdce) endpoint from the [AlphaWave Data Stock Analysis API](https://rapidapi.com/alphawave/api/stock-analysis/endpoints), we can pull in the remaining data required to calculate WACC.
+We can pull in the remaining data required to calculate WACC from API.

 To call these APIs with Python, you can choose one of the supported Python code snippets provided in the API console.
 The following are examples of how to invoke the APIs with Python Requests.
 You will need to insert your own x-rapidapi-host and x-rapidapi-key information in the code blocks below.